orvino/Election_Analysis_Challenge/README.md

   <img width="690" alt="Screen Shot 2022-01-03 at 2 07 39 PM" src="https://user-images.githubusercontent.com/91889241/147975196-42497c20-1407-4339-aab0-13888ccaace1.png">

    - And change the county references to districts:

   <img width="620" alt="Screen Shot 2022-01-03 at 2 11 56 PM" src="https://user-images.githubusercontent.com/91889241/147975586-816bb4c8-1b46-4a49-8649-f98d35b203c7.png">

+  - We can also expand the selection to add cities or additional variables to the program.
+For example, if we needed to add political party affiliation (presented as if in column 4 of the csv file) to the candidate, we would first need to create new variables to hold any forseeable party affiliations to the candidate.
+Along with a new set of lists and dictionaries to contain them.

  ## Challenge Overiew

  ## Challenge Summary